bduckdev/bduckdotdev/README.md

 ## TODO

--[ ] Proper post sorting using real date metadata instead of naive string comparison.
+-[ ] Proper post sorting using real date metadata instead of naive string comparison. -[ ] Make html metadata a separate component so that page layout can have author metadata on blog post.